aliOzanDemirel/playground-examples/simple-exchange-rate-store/README.md

           query param 'dateFrom')
         - /authorized/clean -> delete ingested exchange rates before last 12 months (or query param 'date')
     - jobs that pull data from crypto API and store it
-        - runs periodically, can be configured to have at most 5 minute interval
+        - runs periodically, cannot configure more than 5 minute interval
-        - exchange rate data is ingested into mysql database, by calculating average, minimum and maximum rates
+        - exchange rate data is ingested into mysql, storing raw records in a table
+        - calculates average, minimum and maximum rates and stores them in a separate table
         - aggregations are calculated per day and previous 30 days (monthly)
+        - so raw exchange rate records (can have 5 minute precision) are downsampled to 1 day
 - Service can run in a container, can be deployed to kubernetes cluster with helm `chart/app`
     - should pass mandatory config `containerImage` when making helm release
     - should configure a valid `envVars.APP_DB_HOST`